wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 - **Set Thank you page** after successful payment to return the user back to your website
 - **Set Handling and Shipping charges**
 - **Allow buyer to add a note to order**
+- **Select language of your button.** Supports 17 widely used languages

 Possible usage of the plugin are as follows